 Most plans will have a yearly deductible and a maximum out-of-pocket cost.
 After that amount is met, Medicare will pay up to 75 percent of prescription costs.
 There are plans available that offer first-dollar coverage with no deductible and the coverage starts immediately.

-Copayments and Coinsurance.
-While your Medicare Prescription Drug plan will likely pay for a good amount of your medications, you are responsible for the remaining amount, which is called the copayment or coinsurance.
-Medicare standards ensure that copayments are no more than 25 percent of the full cost of a prescription, and plans are required to pay no less than 75 percent.
-In some cases, copayments are waived completely.
+Most plans will have copayments or coinsurance.
+Medicare ensures that copayments are no more than 25 percent of the full cost of a prescription, and plans are required to pay no less than 75 percent.

-- Your pharmacy opts to waive the copayment for specific drugs.
+The pharmacy opts to waive the copayment for specific medications.

-Remember, different Medicare drug plans have different rules.
+Most plans have different requirements.
 Some require prior authorization from your doctor before certain medications can be filled.
-Others impose limits on how much medication you can get at one time.
-And in some cases, certain plans require you try lower cost drugs before a prescribed drug will be covered.
-In addition, each plan’s formulary, or list of covered drugs may be different.
-Be sure to look carefully at the plan you choose to make sure any medications you use regularly are on the list and your preferred pharmacy is a participating pharmacy.
+Others impose limits on how much you can get at one time.
+Certain plans require you to try lower-cost drugs before a prescribed medication is covered.
+Each plan’s formulary is different, make sure the medications you currently take are covered, and your pharmacy is a participating provider.